zachmmiller/Master_Equation/README.md

 # Compiling
 It should be more or less straightforward to compile MEQ on any system if you have a C++ compiler that supports C++20 (GCC 9, Clang 14 or MSVC 16 / VS2019).
-Once you have the right compiler, all you need is Premake, which is a project file generator for building C/C++ code.
-Premake will generate a makefile or a visual studio build file by calling “premake5 gmake” or “premake5 vs2022”, respectively in the base directory of the source code.
-From there, you can move on to compile the code with either build system.
-To compile with make, just type “make config=release” in the base directory and the C/C++ compiler should do the thing.
-As of right now, compilation has been tested on Mac, Windows and Linux with LLVM Clang++.
+Once you have a compiler that supports C++20, the program is ready to build.
+You have a choice of using GNU make (makefiles are provided) or any other build system supported by premake5.
+Premake5 is a project file generator for building C/C++ code.
+Premake will generate makefiles or a visual studio build files by calling “premake5 gmake” or “premake5 vs2022”, respectively in the base directory of the source code.
+To compile with make, just type “make config=release” in the base directory and the C/C++ compiler should do the rest and put an executable in the bin directory.
+As of right now, compilation has been tested on Mac, Windows and Linux with LLVM Clang++, but GCC or MSVC should work without a problem.
+To request gcc for example, just change "toolset" in premake5.lua from "clang" to "gcc" and regenerate the build files.